Victoria Falls, Zimbabwe

 Ilala Lodge is a perfect base from which to explore the Victoria Falls.
 The hotel is classically elegant, set in beautiful grounds and is close to the Falls as well as the buzz of Victoria Falls Town.
 There are 56 rooms across the hotel.

 Ilala Lodge is the closest hotel to the Victoria Falls on the Zimbabwean side and offers a comfortable and charming base for your explorations here.
-The falls are within easy walking distance, as is the charming Victoria Falls town center.
+The falls are within easy walking distance, as is the charming Victoria Falls town centre.

 There are 56 rooms here, all ensuite and with influences of colonial style in their design.
 Each standard room has French doors which open onto a small patio which leads onto the gardens beyond, where animals such as warthog are often seen grazing.
 The two deluxe suites are located on the upper floor and are larger, ideal for honeymooners or families wishing to add an extra bed for a child into their room.
 The hotel has recently completed the construction of a new wing to enhance those rooms in the original building and give more options to visitors.